 Our Community Relations and Injury Prevention section is responsible for community engagement, public relations, marketing and communications, and education and outreach activities for ATCEMS Injury Prevention programs.

-As public servants we have a responsibility to engage our community and believe that education plays a key role in the overall improvement of health and wellness when it addresses influences at all levels and in a variety of environments/settings.
-Realizing the vision of healthy people in healthy communities is possible only if the community, in its full cultural, social and economic diversity, is an authentic partner in changing the conditions for health and safety.
-We address this challenge by providing a variety of FREE, bilingual programs and services designed with early intervention and prevention in mind.
+As public servants we have a responsibility to engage our community and believe that education plays a key role in the overall improvement of health and wellness.
+We provide a variety of FREE, bilingual programs and servicesf designed with early intervention and prevention in mind.
 EMS Injury Prevention programs include:

-Safe Baby Academy (SBA) is a FREE, three hour class for expectant families or parents and caregivers of children under 12 months that provides education and hands-on practice for child passenger safety, safe sleep, home safety, water safety, infant CPR and choking awareness.
+2. Safe Baby Academy: Safe Baby Academy (SBA) is a FREE, three hour class for expectant families or parents and caregivers of children under 12 months that provides education and hands-on practice for child passenger safety, safe sleep, home safety, water safety, infant CPR and choking awareness.
 Our community partners include CommUnity Care Clinics, Seton Medical Center Austin, Seton Southwest, Seton Williamson, Scott & White Medical Center Lakeway, Scott & White Round Rock, Gabriel Life Center, and Any Baby Can.
-In 2017 we educated 1,701 parents and caregivers through Safe Baby Academy

-Our Community Education Coordinators conduct a variety of hands-on classes and multimedia safety presentations FREE to the general public.
+4. Injury Prevention: Our Injury Prevention Team conduct a variety of hands-on classes and multimedia safety presentations FREE to the general public including:

 In addition to our community education classes we offer multimedia safety presentations to organizations, groups and clubs of all kinds on topics such as Heat Safety Awareness, Lightning Safety, Emergency Preparedness and Stroke Awareness.